 Why Jackson Hole?

-Jackson Hole is one of those special resorts that has to be visited.
+Jackson Hole is one of the most iconic ski resorts in North America.
 Nestled away in north-west Wyoming, its reputation as one of the top ski holiday destinations in the world is totally justified!
-The combination of awesome terrain, breathtaking scenery overlooking the Teton Mountain range and valley floor, not forgetting the superb powder, make it a boarders and skiers paradise.
+The combination of awesome terrain, superb powder and breathtaking scenery overlooking the Teton Mountain range and valley floor, make it a boarders and skiers paradise.